stackspot-sandbox/qa-team-igor-tests/README.md

 # qa-team-igor-tests
-Repository used by automated tests
+Repository used by automated testss